MiniProfiler/rack-mini-profiler/README.md

 end
 ```

+## Database profiling

+Currently supports Mysql2, Postgres, and Mongoid3 (with fallback support to ActiveRecord)

 ## Storage

 rack-mini-profiler stores it's results so they can be shared later and aren't lost at the end of the request.